toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 How to proceed:

-- youn need to have an 8/16 bit clonning of [Saleae](https://www.saleae.com/downloads/)
+- youn need to have an 8/16 bit [Saleae](https://www.saleae.com) device or a compatible clonning
 - you need to download the Logic 2 software from [Saleae](https://www.saleae.com/downloads/)
 - you need to make the recordings on the same pins for each IC as used in my own recordings
 - compare your recordings with the ones prvoided here